zeldaret/oot/tools/ZAPD/docs/zapd_extraction_xml_reference.md

   - `Format`: Required.
 The format of the image.
 Valid values: `rgba32`, `rgb5a1`, `i4`, `i8`, `ia4`, `ia8`, `ia16`, `ci4` and `ci8`.
   - `Width`: Required.
 Width in pixels of the image.
   - `Height`: Required.
 Height in pixels of the image.
+  - `TlutOffset`: Optional.
+Specifies the tlut's offset used by this texture.
+This attribute is only valid if `Format` is either `ci4` or `ci8`, otherwise an exception would be thrown.

 The following is a list of the texture formats the Nintendo 64 supports, with their gfxdis names and ZAPD format names.